Opel Calibra: Exterior colors

 The Opel Calibra was available in 28 colors throughout the production run, out of which only 9 were black, gray or white.
 Although only about a half dozen colors were offered simultaneously at certain time periods, meaning colors on the palette were changed quickly.
 Limited editions usually featured even less color options, than the standard.
 During the total production period the following colors were available indicated with code, original German and English names and type of lack:

-In case of Cliff Motorsport Edition the following color names were applied: Ocean = Magneticblau, Polar = Karibikblau, Barracuda = Keramikblau.
+In the case of the Cliff Motorsport Edition the following color names were applied: Ocean = Magneticblau, Polar = Karibikblau, Barracuda = Keramikblau.
 Some late Keke Rosberg and DTM models were painted in colors from the standard palette.
 Colors and special editions offered may be different on certain domestic markets.

 Engines

-Power was initially from 2.0 litre 8 valve 117 PS C20NE, and a Cosworth designed 16 valve fuel injected 152 PS C20XE four cylinder redtop petrol engines.
+Power was initially from a 2.0 litre 8 valve 117 PS C20NE, and a Cosworth designed 16 valve fuel injected 152 PS C20XE four cylinder redtop petrol engine.

 For 1992, a turbocharged 2.0 litre 16 valve engine 207 PS C20LET (turbocharged version of the C20XE) was added to the range.
 With four wheel drive, a six speed Getrag manual transmission (F28/6) and a claimed top speed of 245 km/h (152 mph).

 The Turbo model was also notable for the five stud wheel hubs and the extreme negative camber (inward lean) of its rear wheels.

 In 1993, a 170 PS 2.5 litre V6 (C25XE or SE4) was introduced, available with both manual and automatic transmissions.
 The V6 was not as fast as the Turbo, but was rather more civilised, and proved to be more reliable than the complex four wheel drive model.
 1995 saw the introduction of the X20XEV Ecotec engine, a new version of the classic C20XE 16 valve or "red top" engine.

 This marked a reduction in power from 152 PS to 138 PS for the 16 valve version, although the Turbo continued with the C20LET.